torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 cgroup v1 allowed threads of a process to belong to different cgroups.
-This didn't make sense for some controllers and those controllers ended up implementing different ways to ignore such situations but much more importantly it blurred the line between API exposed to individual applications and system management interface.
+This didn't make sense for some controllers and those controllers ended up implementing different ways to igyesre such situations but much more importantly it blurred the line between API exposed to individual applications and system management interface.

-Generally, in-process knowledge is available only to the process itself; thus, unlike service-level organization of processes, categorizing threads of a process requires active participation from the application which owns the target process.
+Generally, in-process kyeswledge is available only to the process itself; thus, unlike service-level organization of processes, categorizing threads of a process requires active participation from the application which owns the target process.